-801-243 Early American Literature
+801-243 American Literature to 1865

 Examines writings of the Colonial through the Civil War periods, including Native American traditions.
+Prerequisite(s): 801-219 English Composition 1 or 801-136 English Composition 1 or 801-195 Written Communication

-801-351 Applied Communication Develops skills in the four areas of communication--reading, writing, speaking, and listening-emphasizing practical application of the skills for the workplace environment.
+801-351 Applied Communication

+Develops skills in the four areas of communication--reading, writing, speaking, and listening-emphasizing practical application of the skills for the workplace environment.